alecji/markdown-to-html-converter/README.md

 # Markdown to HTML Converter

+To run the app, please run both the client and server

-## Start Client
+## Starting the Client

-In the client directory, npm install then run: `npm run start`
+In the client directory, run `npm install` then run `npm run start`

-## Start Server
+## Starting the Server

-In the server directory, npm install then run: `npm run server`
+In the server directory, run `npm install` then run `npm run server`